Sound Recording Technology

 Students in the Sound Recording Technology LLC will take several courses together each semester.
 This allows for study groups and a richer experience in the LLC.
 These courses have been selected from Texas State's general education core curriculum and they are prerequisites for advancement into upper-level courses.

-Spring: MU 2313 (Introduction to Fine Arts) and PHYS 1325 and PHYS 1125 (General Physics II and General Physics II Lab)
+Spring: MU 2313 (Introduction to Fine Arts) and PHYS 1325 plus PHYS 1125 (General Physics II and General Physics II Lab)

 Student Spotlight: Jamie French